snsinfu/udp-puncher/NOTES.md

 A, B: clients, S: rendezvous server

-First A and B login to the server with a chosen name:
+A logs in to the server with a chosen name:

     A -> S:  hmac(nonce + name) + nonce + name

+The server responds to A with an empty message:

+    S -> A:  hmac(nonce) + nonce

+Later, B logs in to the server with the same name:

     B -> S:  hmac(nonce + name) + nonce + name

-Server pairs clients with the same name and sends peer's address to the clients:
+The server responds to B with an empty message:

+    S -> B:  hmac(nonce + name) + nonce

+Now the server pairs the two clients A and B:

     S -> A:  hmac(nonce + B) + nonce + B
     S -> B:  hmac(nonce + A) + nonce + A

-A and B send ping (0x80) messages to their peers to punch holes on NATs:
+And hole-punching starts between A and B:

     A -> B:  0x80
     A -> B:  0x80